 sUI ALERTS

-USAID program restoration will not exceed 25% of pre-March 2025 levels within the 12-month planning Sudan healthcare system will not functionally recover in 2026 without a ceasefire currently assessedConflict-adjacent markets (Egypt, Jordan, Lebanon, Kenya, Uganda) are absorbing 30–50% demand surgesGovernance Perspective: 0.82 urgency — "Does USAID contract termination create disclosure obligations and receivables liability requiring board-level review?"SPFS secondary sanctions exposure is the highest-ROI compliance action in the next 48 hours.
-A2 at 8Iran war OFAC designation expansion within 90 days (A3 at 75%) is a near-base-case outcome based on The December 2025 OFAC third-country intermediary guidance creates a behavioral compliance obligatioGovernance Perspective: 0.84 urgency — "Does SPFS secondary sanctions criminal liability require board-level authorization for the compliance program update?"The EU's 19th sanctions package (October 2025) structurally removed Russian LNG from European marketIran-Hormuz risk premium of $8–12/barrel is embedded in Brent crude pricing and will persist absent European LNG import terminal capacity — not supply availability — is the binding physical constraintGovernance Perspective: 0.89 urgency — "Does EU sanctions compliance for LNG transactions require board-level compliance program authorization?"More than half of all energy-transition minerals are now under some form of export control globally China's processing monopoly is both the primary supply risk and the primary compliance risk — A2 at DRC cobalt supply is a managed scarcity, not a market commodity — A1 at 85% reflects the structural Strategic Perspective: 0.87 urgency — "Is China's processing monopoly a permanent structural constraint or a temporary leverage instrument?"USAID program restoration will not exceed 25% of pre-March 2025 levels within the 12-month planning Sudan healthcare system will not functionally recover in 2026 without a ceasefire currently assessedConflict-adjacent markets (Egypt, Jordan, Lebanon, Kenya, Uganda) are absorbing 30–50% demand surgesGovernance Perspective: 0.82 urgency — "Does USAID contract termination create disclosure obligations and receivables liability requiring board-level review?"SPFS secondary sanctions exposure is the highest-ROI compliance action in the next 48 hours.
-A2 at 8Iran war OFAC designation expansion within 90 days (A3 at 75%) is a near-base-case outcome based on The December 2025 OFAC third-country intermediary guidance creates a behavioral compliance obligatioGovernance Perspective: 0.84 urgency — "Does SPFS secondary sanctions criminal liability require board-level authorization for the compliance program update?"The EU's 19th sanctions package (October 2025) structurally removed Russian LNG from European marketIran-Hormuz risk premium of $8–12/barrel is embedded in Brent crude pricing and will persist absent European LNG import terminal capacity — not supply availability — is the binding physical constraintGovernance Perspective: 0.89 urgency — "Does EU sanctions compliance for LNG transactions require board-level compliance program authorization?"More than half of all energy-transition minerals are now under some form of export control globally China's processing monopoly is both the primary supply risk and the primary compliance risk — A2 at DRC cobalt supply is a managed scarcity, not a market commodity — A1 at 85% reflects the structural Strategic Perspective: 0.87 urgency — "Is China's processing monopoly a permanent structural constraint or a temporary leverage instrument?"
+The primary risk transmission channel into machining is energy, freight, and insurance — not steel sIndustrial energy costs remain 20–35% above pre-war baseline (A2 at 75%) and represent a persistent Fixed-price contracts without price-adjustment clauses are the highest-severity financial risk for mStrategic Perspective: 0.74 urgency — "Does the Iran war create a strategic inflection point for machining company positioning, or is it a temporary cost disruption?"USAID program restoration will not exceed 25% of pre-March 2025 levels within the 12-month planning Sudan healthcare system will not functionally recover in 2026 without a ceasefire currently assessedConflict-adjacent markets (Egypt, Jordan, Lebanon, Kenya, Uganda) are absorbing 30–50% demand surgesGovernance Perspective: 0.82 urgency — "Does USAID contract termination create disclosure obligations and receivables liability requiring board-level review?"SPFS secondary sanctions exposure is the highest-ROI compliance action in the next 48 hours.
+A2 at 8Iran war OFAC designation expansion within 90 days (A3 at 75%) is a near-base-case outcome based on The December 2025 OFAC third-country intermediary guidance creates a behavioral compliance obligatioGovernance Perspective: 0.84 urgency — "Does SPFS secondary sanctions criminal liability require board-level authorization for the compliance program update?"The EU's 19th sanctions package (October 2025) structurally removed Russian LNG from European marketIran-Hormuz risk premium of $8–12/barrel is embedded in Brent crude pricing and will persist absent European LNG import terminal capacity — not supply availability — is the binding physical constraintGovernance Perspective: 0.89 urgency — "Does EU sanctions compliance for LNG transactions require board-level compliance program authorization?"The primary risk transmission channel into machining is energy, freight, and insurance — not steel sIndustrial energy costs remain 20–35% above pre-war baseline (A2 at 75%) and represent a persistent Fixed-price contracts without price-adjustment clauses are the highest-severity financial risk for mStrategic Perspective: 0.74 urgency — "Does the Iran war create a strategic inflection point for machining company positioning, or is it a temporary cost disruption?"USAID program restoration will not exceed 25% of pre-March 2025 levels within the 12-month planning Sudan healthcare system will not functionally recover in 2026 without a ceasefire currently assessedConflict-adjacent markets (Egypt, Jordan, Lebanon, Kenya, Uganda) are absorbing 30–50% demand surgesGovernance Perspective: 0.82 urgency — "Does USAID contract termination create disclosure obligations and receivables liability requiring board-level review?"SPFS secondary sanctions exposure is the highest-ROI compliance action in the next 48 hours.
+A2 at 8Iran war OFAC designation expansion within 90 days (A3 at 75%) is a near-base-case outcome based on The December 2025 OFAC third-country intermediary guidance creates a behavioral compliance obligatioGovernance Perspective: 0.84 urgency — "Does SPFS secondary sanctions criminal liability require board-level authorization for the compliance program update?"The EU's 19th sanctions package (October 2025) structurally removed Russian LNG from European marketIran-Hormuz risk premium of $8–12/barrel is embedded in Brent crude pricing and will persist absent European LNG import terminal capacity — not supply availability — is the binding physical constraintGovernance Perspective: 0.89 urgency — "Does EU sanctions compliance for LNG transactions require board-level compliance program authorization?"

 strategIA